Hi9Here/deko-extension/README.md

 # hi9-extension
-Opens hi9.uk as a new tab and reports usage
+Lets you add cards to hi9

-TODOs
+and
-Add user input and reports for users eg if url = github = working
+Opens hi9.uk as a new tab